The East Marches official rules can be found here: https://amsterdamdnd.com/rules/

 - Mordenkainen's Tome of Foes

-- Tomb of Annihilation's "The Tortle Package"
+- Tomb of Annihilation's "The Tortle Package" (Not Tomb of Annihilation itself)

 - The one exception to the race-selection above is (sub)races with a permanent flying speed.
 These are not allowed.
 For example: Aarakocra is banned but Protector Aasimar is allowed.